The Institute for Education Innovation (IEI) and Allovue are pleased to announce ...

 How do they consider the evolving public opinion on all things school finance (for better or worse)?

-We're so excited to share the agenda for the Future of Education Finance as it takes shapes!
-We'll release updates to the session information below as details are finalized.
 Please note that the panel roster and session line-up are subject to change at any time.

 Allovue Partner Dinner & User Group Session